- 57% of ASU students surveyed are involved in an intimate relationship.

 - 8.8% of ASU students reported being in an intimate relationships that was emotionally, physically or sexually abusive.

 Sources: American College Health Association.
-American College Health Association-National College Health Assessment: Arizona State University Spring 2017.
-Baltimore: American College Health Association; Spring 2017 (n=2,096).
+American College Health Association-National College Health Assessment: Arizona State University Metro Phoenix Campuses Spring 2018.
+Baltimore: American College Health Association: Spring 2018 (n=1,304).

 Any connection or bond between two people can be considered a relationship.
 This includes family members, friends, dating partners, co-workers, acquaintances and even, to a certain degree, strangers we come into contact with.
 Relationships exist on a spectrum from healthy to unhealthy to abusive.
 Are your relationships healthy?
 What steps can you take to improve them?